About Antitrust & Trade Regulation Law

 The Clinic operates year-round and is open to students who have completed their first year of law school.
 The Consumer Law Clinic trains students in all aspects of civil litigation.

 Law and Entrepreneurship Clinic

-Students work in various civil units of the Wisconsin Department of Justice, at the Department of Natural Resources, 1,000 Friends of Wisconsin, or the Midwest Environmental Advocates.
+Students work in various civil units (including the Consumer Protection and Antitrust Unit) of the Wisconsin Department of Justice.
 The program offers law students a unique opportunity to gain hands-on experience in public advocacy and litigation.
-Externs practice trial, appellate and administrative law with some of the state's most well-respected litigators, working on matters statewide importance.
+Externs practice trial, appellate and administrative law with some of the state's most well-respected litigators, working on matters of statewide importance.